Implicit geometric regularization in flow matching via density weighted Stein operators: Theoretical Analysis

 \item \textbf{Case $\gamma>0$ (Porous Medium Equation):} Eq.~\eqref{eq:nonlinear_fp} becomes the Porous Medium Equation (PME).
 A hallmark of the PME is its \emph{finite speed of propagation}.
 The effective diffusivity $D_{\text{eff}} \propto p_t^\gamma$ vanishes in low-density regions.
 Consequently, the diffusion physically stops at the boundaries of the wells.
 As shown in Figure~\ref{fig:toy_example} ($\gamma$-FM), this creates a sharp geometric barrier that confines the flow to the main modes, preventing leakage into the void. \end{itemize}

-This analytical example provides a rigorous justification for the "Manifold Focusing" effect: our dynamic weighting $w_\gamma$ empirically emulates the finite-propagation physics of the PME, naturally enforcing compact support for the learned distribution.
+{This analytical example should be read as a concrete illustration of the ``Manifold Focusing'' effect: our dynamic weighting $w_\gamma$ mimics the finite-propagation intuition of the PME and helps explain why the learned flow tends to avoid low-density voids, rather than as a derivation of the exact neural training dynamics.}